One Day in Kuala Lumpur, Malaysia: Itinerary & Where to Go in 24 Hours

 • Bijan Bar & Restaurant is an award-winning restaurant focusing on Malay cuisine.
 Among the restaurant’s specialties is their beef rendang, a beef curry slow-cooked to spicy perfection.

 Got a little more energy to spare after eating to your heart’s content?
-Spend the rest of the evening browsing Bukit Bintang’s fashion boutiques and malls.
-Or let loose by partaking in its legendary nightlife.
+Spend the rest of the evening browsing Bukit Bintang’s fashion boutiques and malls, or let loose by partaking in its legendary nightlife.

 Where to stay with 24 hours in Kuala Lumpur

 • The Kuala Lumpur Journal Hotel is a modern hotel with retro twists thrown into the delightful chaos of Bukit Bintang.
 The rooms are sleek with superb city views.
-The hotel’s at its best when you’re peering out onto KL from the rooftop infinity pool.
+The hotel’s at its finest when you’re peering out onto KL from the rooftop infinity pool.

 • Traders Hotel is home to the famous SkyBar.
-This 4-star hotel delivers on modern rooms with incredible floor-to-ceiling views.
+This 4-star hotel delivers modern rooms with incredible floor-to-ceiling views.
 Chill out at the spa’s steam room or hot tub to unwind after a long day of sightseeing in Kuala Lumpur.

 More 1-day Kuala Lumpur itinerary ideas